APPENDICES

 CONCLUSION

-Hamons settled "late" in greater Acadia, on Île Royale and Île St.-Jean, and they also came "late" to Louisiana--two families of them from France in 1785.
-They settled on upper Bayou Lafourche.
+Hamons settled "late" in greater Acadia, on Île Royale and Île St.-Jean, and they also came "late" to Louisiana.
+Two families, likely not kin to one another, emigrated from France aboard two of the Seven Ships in 1785 and settled on upper Bayou Lafourche.
 Ignace Hamon and his wife had three daughters but no sons, and Guillaume Hamon and his wife had no children, so the Acadian branch of the family, except for its blood, did not take root in the Bayou State.

 In Acadia and Louisiana, the family's name also is spelled Aimon, Amon, Amond, Hamont, Hémond, and should not be confused with the French Creole Aymond or Emond family, who lived at Pointe Coupée and Opelousas during the colonial and antebellum periods.
-In Canada, however, descendants of Pierre dit La Cadien Hamon use the surname Emond
+In Canada, however, descendants of Pierre dit La Cadien Hamon use the surname Emond.
+[See also Book Ten]

 Sources: Arsenault, Généalogie, 2191, 2351; BRDR, vols.
 2, 3; Hébert, D., Acadians in Exile, 179; Hébert, D., South LA Records, vol. 1; <perso.orange.fr/froux/St_malo_arrivees/5bateaux.htm>, Family Nos.
 44, 46; Robichaux, Acadians in St.-Malo, 442-44; Robichaux, Acadians in Châtellerault, 53; Robichaux, Acadians in Nantes, 82-83; Carole Blier, descendant.